is4ac/brave-new-word-site/index.md

 - [Terms of Service](terms)
 - [Privacy Policy](privacy)

-Download and play our game on the Google Play Store, Apple Store, or Steam!
+Download and play our game on the Google Play Store or the Apple Store!